25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 6. Ask for a Sample Travel Nursing Contract in Advance

 Next, you should request a sample travel nursing contract in advance.
 As I mentioned above, travel nursing contracts include many different clauses.
-Moreover, different agencies use different contracts and clauses.
+Moreover, different agencies have different contracts and clauses.

 It’s extremely rare for a recruiter to cover every clause with you during the course of your normal conversations with them.
 Therefore, you can get totally thrown off guard when you receive a contract from a travel nursing agency that you’ve never worked with.

-Your travel nursing recruiter may tell you that travel nursing contracts vary from hospital to hospital.
+Don’t be surprised if your recruiter pushes back when you request a sample contract.
+For example, your travel nursing recruiter may tell you that travel nursing contracts vary from hospital to hospital.
 There is some truth to that.
 However, you can still ask for a general example so that you can review and ask questions before you receive an offer.
+In fact, I would proactively send my travelers a sample contract in advance so that there were no surprises during the process.

 Essentially, bottom-line-negotiating can cost you thousands of dollars every year.
-That’s partly because you end up missing work as you pass on job offers when there are no other alternatives.
-It’s also because it causes you to miss all types of negotiating opportunities.
+That’s partly because you end up missing out on work as you pass on job offers even though there are no other alternatives.
+It’s also because it blinds you from recognizing all types of negotiating opportunities.

 We wrote extensively about this in another article.
 We encourage you to review it here.
 The bottom line on bottom-lines is that you should not allow them to control your negotiating strategy.